smarthomeNG/plugins/webservices/README.md

 ### etc/module.yaml
 Basic configuration for the webservices plugin needs to be done in etc/module.yaml.
 Here the port, user, and plain text password (or alternatively hashed password) can be configured for the service interface in general.
-The webservice plugin is one functionality that builds upon the service interface, but there may be more in the future.
+The Hash for the password can be generated via the Backend plugin!
 If user and password are left empty, none are set.
 This may be e.g. suitable in case a reverse proxy is used.

+The webservice plugin is one functionality that builds upon the service layer configured in module.yaml, but there may be more in the future.

 ```yaml
     servicesport: 8384